 Annai to Georgetown: 2 hours (detour to Lethem)

-I arrived at Kaieteur Falls via charter plane (the more conventional way) from the Rock View Lodge just a two-minute walk to the Annai Airstrip, since I was coming from a 4 day trip in the South America Rainforest and stayed here the night before.
+I arrived at Kaieteur Falls via charter plane (the more conventional way) from the Rock View Lodge just a two-minute walk to the Annai Airstrip, since I was coming from a 4 day trip in the South American Rainforest and stayed here the night before.

 Given its remote location, it is seemingly difficult to arrive at Kaieteur Falls via aircraft but as long as you do your research on flight options, this obstacle can be overcome with ease.

 Kaieteur Falls Were Discovered By Charles B. Brown

 As you can see, Kaieteur Falls is not the easiest place in the world to get to.
 With the comfort of modern technology, the falls are still widely accessible to a number of world travelers hoping to catch a glimpse of the mass amounts of water pouring over its edge every second.
 But imagine how difficult it must have been to reach the falls in the past when prop planes and 4×4 vehicles were missing from the local life of those who lived in Guyana at the time.